Utah's National Monuments

 San Juan County

-Come to see what all the fuss is about, stay for the peace and quiet.
-Utah’s youngest (by designation) national monument is named for a couple of buttes that rise attentively from the horizon.
-Bears Ears is made up of sandstone canyons, mesas and forested buttes, and protects artifacts such as rock art, ancient dwellings, ceremonial kivas and countless other artifacts from 13,000 years of native civilizations.
+Named for a pair of buttes that rise attentively from the horizon, Bears Ears is rich in both scenery and history.
+The monument is made up of beautiful sandstone canyons, forested mesas and breathtaking buttes, but it's the region's cultural significance that earned it national monument status.
+It's home to rock art, ancient dwellings, ceremonial kivas and countless other artifacts, some as many as 13,000 years old.
 And the views ain’t nothin’ to sneeze at, neither.

 Bonus: Monument Valley Navajo Tribal Park